 Cold Creek Trail is a multi-use trail that accommodates hikers and mountain bikers and connects with other trails further up the draw.
 The Cold Creek Trail doesn’t offer spectacular views but it’s flanked on either side by mountainous walls creating one of the best things about this trail, which is that within a minute of hiking there are few indications you’re still in civilization.
 Also, due to its close proximity to Cold Creek, the trail offers many places in which to dip your toes during the warmer months.
-Although I wouldn’t necessarily add this hike to your bucket list, it’s a great little trail that’s close by if you’re staying anywhere near Pioneer Trail.
+Although I wouldn’t necessarily add this hike to your Lake Tahoe bucket list, it’s a great little trail that’s close by if you’re staying anywhere near Pioneer Trail.

 Trail Data (approximations):